 Round Knockout Design Recommendation

-Distance between knockout feature and from bend edge is maintained to avoid metal deformation.
+Minimum distance between knockout feature and bending edge is maintained to avoid metal deformation.

 (P1) Distance Between Two knockout = (5 + D) mm